Out-of-State Counselor Applicants Who Have Been Licensed in Another State for at least 5 years:

 Applicants will need to provide the following information to complete the licensure process:

-• All applicable transcripts sent directly from the school to the board
+• All applicable transcripts sent directly from the school to the board.
+If the degree is from a non-CACREP program, complete the Course Worksheet.

 • Have NBCC send your NCE examination results to the Board